pingcap/docs/explore-htap.md

     - If you have not deployed a TiDB cluster, see [Deploy a TiDB Cluster using TiUP](/production-deployment-using-tiup.md).
 Based on the minimal TiDB topology, you also need to deploy the [topology of TiFlash](/tiflash-deployment-topology.md).
     - When deciding how to choose the number of TiFlash nodes, consider the following scenarios:

-        - If you mainly need OLTP that runs small-scale analytical processing, deploy one or several TiFlash nodes.
+        - If your use case requires OLTP with small-scale analytical processing and Ad-Hoc queries, deploy one or several TiFlash nodes.
 They can dramatically increase the speed of analytic queries.
         - If the OLTP throughput does not cause significant pressure to I/O usage rate of the TiFlash nodes, each TiFlash node uses more resources for computation, and thus the TiFlash cluster can have near-linear scalability.
 The number of TiFlash nodes should be tuned based on expected performance and response time.
         - If the OLTP throughput is relatively high (for example, the write or update throughput is higher than 10 million lines/hours), due to the limited write capacity of network and physical disks, the I/O between TiKV and TiFlash becomes a bottleneck and is also prone to read and write hotspots.
 In this case, the number of TiFlash nodes has a complex non-linear relationship with the computation volume of analytical processing, so you need to tune the number of TiFlash nodes based on the actual status of the system.